NYJL Community Improvement Project application

 EACH YEAR THE NYJL CREATES A ONE-YEAR PARTNERSHIP WITH A SELECTED NYC COMMUNITY FACILITY TO INCREASE ITS IMPACT.

-Through our Community Improvement Project, we provide a team of trained NYJL volunteers to help complete the project as well as funding support and in-kind services for capital improvements.
-Furthermore, the NYJL offers on-going enrichment services to our CIP clients, for example tutoring and workforce development at Hartley House.
-In addition to Hartley House, past CIP partners include Union Settlement, New York City Mission Society, and Urban Dove.
+Through our Community Improvement Project (CIP), we provide a team of trained NYJL volunteers to help complete the project as well as funding support and in-kind services for capital improvements.
+Previous CIP partners include Harbor Science and Arts Charter School, Hartley House, Union Settlement, New York City Mission Society, and Urban Dove.

 Apply for NYJL’s Community Improvement Project